-This Creamy Chicken Taco Soup is a quick and easy low carb dish that the entire family will love!
-It only takes a few minutes of hands-on time and can be made in an instant pot or slow cooker!
+This Creamy Chicken Taco Soup is a quick and easy keto soup that the entire family will love!
+It only takes a few minutes of hands-on time and can be made in an instant pot or slow cooker for the perfect weeknight meal.

 This Mom's Menu is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post may be sponsored or contain affiliate links but all opinions are my own.
 I may earn money from purchases made through the links shared here (at no additional cost to you)

-- Chicken Breast - You can use chicken thighs or even some ground beef if chicken breast isn't your thing.
+- Chicken Breast - You can also use chicken thighs or even some ground beef if chicken breast isn't your thing.
+If you use ground beef, you will need to cook it and drain excess grease before adding it to the instant pot.

 - Ro-Tel - If you don't have Ro-Tel or don't like it you can substitute salsa or a small can of diced tomatoes and a small can of diced green chilis